Code Beauty Salon Brings Fresh Approach to Hair Care

 “Next up, we're partnering with the Department of Recreation to build a new park,” Scott said.
 “It's exciting, and we will share more about the upcoming vision workshop very soon.”

-Residents interested in learning more or getting involved in future projects can visit their website.
+Residents interested in learning more or getting involved in future projects can visit their website, or view some highlights from the tour here.